helm/helm-www/content/en/docs/topics/charts.md

 Charts are created as files laid out in a particular directory tree.
 They can be packaged into versioned archives to be deployed.

+If you want to download and look at the files for a published chart, without installing it, you can do so with `helm pull chartrepo/chartname`.

 This document explains the chart format, and provides basic guidance for building charts with Helm.